jack-dunham/quantum-modelling-centre/src/_tutorials/julia.md

 In contrast to Python's `venv`, Julia environments are very lightweight and consist of two files:

 - `Project.toml`: lists all the packages used by the environment, which can be considered a list of dependencies if the environment represents a package.
-- `Manifest.toml`: is machine generated and lists the entire dependency tree down to the exact verion of the packages.
-This is so the exact state of environment can be reproduced.
+- `Manifest.toml`: is machine-generated file that records the entire dependency tree down to the exact versions of all packages, ensuring the environment can be exactly reproduced.

-Note, neither of these files get generated if no packages are added, i.e. simply executing `julia>]activate .` is not enough create these files if they do not exist already.
+Note that neither file is created automatically if no packages have been added.
+Simply executing `julia>] activate .` is not enough to generate them if they do not already exist.
 An environment can also be activate from the command line when launching Julia:
 ```bash
 julia --project=. myscript.jl
 ```
-which will execute `myscript.jl` in the environment associated with the working directory.
+which executes `myscript.jl` within the environment associated with the current working directory.
 This is where loading the package Pkg can be useful.
 One can for example first run:
 ```bash
 julia --project=. -e "using Pkg; Pkg.instantiate()"
 ```